yanlynnnnn/tp/docs/team/hansebastian.md

     * Command Summary
 1. Undo Feature (Pull Request [#173](https://github.com/AY2021S1-CS2103T-W13-3/tp/pull/173))

-**Contributions to Developer Guide:** <br>
+_Contributions to Developer Guide:_
+Rationale, current implementation and design considerations for the following portions:
 1. List Manager and List Tracker (Pull Request [#171](https://github.com/AY2021S1-CS2103T-W13-3/tp/pull/171))
-    * Rationale
-    * Current implementation
-    * Design considerations
-    * Class Diagram for List Manager and List Tracker
+    * Also added Class Diagram for List Manager and List Tracker
 1. Service Manager (Pull Request [#219](https://github.com/AY2021S1-CS2103T-W13-3/tp/pull/219))
-    * Rationale
-    * Current implementation
-    * Design considerations
-    * Sequence and Activity diagrams for `addsvc` command
+    * Also added Sequence and Activity diagrams for `addsvc` command
 1. Finance Breakdown (Pull Request [#219](https://github.com/AY2021S1-CS2103T-W13-3/tp/pull/219))
-    * Rationale
-    * Current implementation
-    * Design considerations
-    * Sequence and Activity diagrams for `addsvc` command
+    * Also added Sequence and Activity diagrams for `addsvc` command

 ##### Contributions to documentation (Extracts)
 The contributions listed in this section will not be extensive, please refer to the respective documents for the full contributions.